skuid/SamplePages/Salesforce_Advanced/Work_Dot_Com_Command_Center/README.md

 ## Getting Started.
 ### 1. Install Work.com command center
-The easiest way to get started exploring the Work.Com solution is to install this in a Scratch org using SFDX.
-This means you will need to use your terminal and have GIT and SFDX installed.
+The easiest way to get started exploring the Work.com solution is to install this in a scratch org using SFDX.
+This means you will need to use your terminal and have git and SFDX installed.
+[Read these instructions on installing SFDX](https://trailhead.salesforce.com/en/content/learn/modules/sfdx_app_dev/sfdx_app_dev_setup_dx#Tdxn4tBK-heading7)

 Then follow these instructions:
-- Clone a local copy of the repo found here:  https://github.com/forcedotcom/WorkDotCom-Partners.
+- Clone a local copy of the [WorkDotCom-Partners repo](https://github.com/forcedotcom/WorkDotCom-Partners) and then `cd` into its directory

  `git clone https://github.com/forcedotcom/WorkDotCom-Partners.git`

 - Run the orgInit.sh file which will use SFDX to install all the necessary packages and metadata.

 `./orgInit.sh`

 Now you can see the basic Work.com solution.